The Documents You Must Provide to Tenants

 Required Documents Checklist

-Under current England legislation, landlords of assured shorthold tenancies must provide the following documents to tenants.
-Failure to do so can result in fines up to £30,000, rent repayment orders, and a weakened legal position in any dispute or tribunal.
+Under current England legislation, landlords of private tenancies must provide the following documents to tenants.
+Failure to do so can result in civil penalties of up to £40,000, rent repayment orders, and a weakened legal position in any dispute or tribunal.

 Energy Performance Certificate (EPC)